 After four years of dating, Tim and Ellen were joyfully married in January 2013.
 They always talked about having children.
 Tim frequently joked that he wanted 2.5 kids (the national average).
-Ellen’s younger brother was adopted from Russia at the age of two, so adoption was a part of the couple’s discussion for building a family.
+Ellen’s younger brother was adopted from Russia at the age of two, so adoption was a part of the couple’s discussion about building a family.
 What they didn’t realize was how soon adoption was going to play a role in their lives.

-Married two years, they began having discussions on starting a family.
+Married two years, they began having discussions about starting a family.
 They started by adopting their four-legged kid.
 One who is white with black spots, and has the cutest ears—their puppy Gus!
 He was the practice round for “real kids.”

 Tim and Ellen began attempting to conceive a biological child in the fall of 2015.
 In March 2016, having had no success, Ellen made an appointment with an OBGYN.
 The doctors told her everything looked in order and added she expected, “to see her back in her office pregnant in no time at all!”
 Unfortunately, that was not the outcome.